chmbrs/YouTubeMusicRESTfulAPI/README.md

 ## Features
 - Saves the music videos information in a relational database.
-- Retrieves the last 50 YouTube **music** videos that you've liked.
+- Retrieves and saves the last 50 YouTube **music** videos that you've liked.
-- Add and delete videos.
+- Add videos.

 ## Prerequisites